Dyslipidemia and development of chronic kidney disease in non-diabetic Japanese adults: a 26-year, community-based, longitudinal study

 Abstract

 Follow-up studies evaluating the relationship between dyslipidemia and chronic kidney disease (CKD) in non-diabetic populations are limited.
 This longitudinal study (1998–2024) examined whether the prevalence of dyslipidemia is associated with the subsequent development of CKD in non-diabetic Japanese adult citizens of Zentsuji, Kagawa Prefecture, Japan.
 Dyslipidemia was defined as low-density lipoprotein cholesterol concentrations ≥140 mg/dL, high-density lipoprotein cholesterol concentrations <40 mg/dL, and/or triglyceride concentrations ≥150 mg/dL.
 Participants were considered to have developed CKD if their estimated glomerular filtration rate was <60 mL/min/1.73 m 2 .
 The proportional hazard assumptions were violated.
 Therefore, the Weibull accelerated failure-time model was selected using the Akaike and Bayesian information criteria.
 The final cohort included 5970 participants, 41.6% of whom were men.
 The mean follow-up was 7.09 years.
 After the follow-up, 1890 (31.7%) participants developed CKD.
 Participants with dyslipidemia had a 5% shorter survival time (95% confidence interval: 3%–7%) to incident CKD compared with those without dyslipidemia in the full model.
 High-density lipoprotein cholesterol concentrations <40 mg/dL and triglyceride concentrations ≥150 mg/dL also reduced the survival time to CKD onset by 5%–6%.
-Our results provide further evidence that controlling the lipid profile to an appropriate range may prevent the future onset of CKD.
+Our results indicate that controlling the lipid profile to an appropriate range may contribute to reducing the risk of future onset of CKD.

 Article activity feed